hketepalli-resilient/archimedes-tech-test/README.md

 ## Context

-In the Archimedes team, one of our typical activities looks like that:
+In the Archimedes team, one of our typical activities might look like the following:
 - ingest input data
 - enrich with various external/internal information
 - present the transformed data

-This tech test is a sample from our real system.
+This tech test is a simplified sample from one of our real systems.

 ## Task

-Build a program which from two sources of data (calls and operators) generates a CSV report.
+Build a program which from two sources of data (calls and network operators) generates a CSV report.

 ### Input: calls